phalado/Odin-Project-Clone/README.md

 ## Usage

-To use our framework just paste <link rel="stylesheet" type="text/css" href="https://raw.githack.com/elshaka/Design-Your-Own-Grid-based-Framework/feature-framework/framework.css"> in the head of your index's html.
+To use our framework just paste the link below in the head of your index's html.

+`<link rel="stylesheet" type="text/css" href="https://raw.githack.com/elshaka/Design-Your-Own-Grid-based-Framework/feature-framework/framework.css">`

 ## Contributors